Design2Production/scoop/docs/pc-cloning-notes-surevision.md

-# DP Windows PC Cloning Notes - Surevision
+# DP PC Cloning Notes - Surevision

 You can follow the installation proceedure for your A and B PCs and then clone the images for faster production deployment, however, the ***deviceID*** filed will then be the same on the new images.